imranahmedkhan/Quotes/README.md

 Pick a random Motivational Quote Images from wallhaven and send to Telegram via telegram bot.

-Pick a random filtered Fitness Images from wallhaven and send to Telegram
+Pick a random filtered Fitness Images from wallhaven and send to Telegram.

-Pick a random inpiration quote from inspire.txt and send to Telegram
+Pick a random inpiration quote from inspire.txt and send to Telegram.

 # Retrieve daily quotes from API